-Genetic testing for PC costs from $2000 to $3000 for each patient.
-However, because of the importance to patients, PC Project provides genetic testing at no cost to patients who join the patient registry.
+Genetic testing for PC costs approximately $1000US for each patient.
+However, because of the importance to patients of having a correct diagnosis, at this time, PC Project provides genetic testing at no cost to patients who join the patient registry.
 For the testing, no travel is required and the benefit is available to patients living anyplace in the world.
-The steps are simple: (a) fill out the forms, (b) provide photos of the condition, (c) receive a telephone consultation with a PC dermatologist, (d) if referred for testing, a special saliva sample kit will be sent, and (e) simply spit into the kit and mail it to the laboratory.
+The steps are simple: (a) fill out the IPCRR forms, (b) provide photos of the condition, (c) receive a telephone consultation with a PC dermatologist, (d) if referred for testing, a special saliva sample collection kit will be sent, and (e) simply spit into the kit and mail it to the laboratory.

 3. CONNECT WITH OTHER PC PATIENTS AND PARENTS

 PC Project understands the importance of ‘community’ when diagnosed with an ultra-rare disease like PC.
-There are a number of opportunities to join the PC community including:
+There are a number of opportunities to participate within the global PC community including:

 - Annual Patient Support Meetings (in USA in odd years, in Europe in even years).
 Fees are paid by PC Project for first time attendees and scholarship awards are available for those who need financial assistance to attend.

 - Webmeetings are free and are organized for specific groups, localities or needs.

 - Pachyonychia Congenita Patient Chat, a private Facebook group for those who join the patient registry.
 This is a friendly online group where patients from around the world share tips on how they feel and deal when it comes to living with PC.